Climate migration: Central America and the Caribbean

-The western highlands of Guatemala are particularly susceptible to climate change, affecting the region’s predominantly Indigenous population of subsistence farmers.
-The main crops, potatoes and maize, have been under increasing pressure as hard frosts in the region have become more frequent since 2013.
-Hard frosts can kill a whole season’s worth of crops at once.
-At lower elevations, new pests are becoming more prevalent and there has been decreased rainfall.
-In 2018, 50% of the 94,000 Guatemalans deported from the United States and Mexico were from these western highlands.

-The IOM/WFP report also showed the ways in which food insecurity led to migration from El Salvador, Guatemala, and Honduras.
+The IOM and WFP report also showed the ways in which food insecurity led to migration from El Salvador, Guatemala, and Honduras.
 Pointing out that there are millions of Central Americans living abroad (with over 80% in the United States), the report stated there is a positive correlation between food insecurity and migration from these countries.
 It also confirmed that crises related to hunger and violence are exacerbated when the region heads into the second consecutive year of an extreme drought.
-In their conclusions, the authors definitively found that food insecurity has led to migration in these countries.
-Despite this evidence, the ramifications of extreme weather and climate change have rarely been discussed in relation to Central American migrants and it requires more research to prove their direct link.